Jeffchen54/KMP-Kemono-Downloader/README.md

 None

+ ## Changelog 0.3.5
+  - Some edits made to be compatible with Windows
+  - Program configured to be runnable using command line arguments only

  ## Changelog 0.3.4
   - Various bug fixes
   - Fix issue where multiple posts exists sharing the same name, causing infinite download loop